-Additional limits to inspection At the time of inspection the property was occupied and fully furnished with fitted floor coverings throughout.
-There was no access possible to the underbuilding area.
-A restricted head and shoulders inspection only was available to the roof void and further restricted due to insulation materials and contents.
-Inspection of cupboards was restricted due to stored items.
-A restricted view of the roof and upper walls was available from ground level only.
-We are unable to comment on any areas which were either inaccessible or unexposed at the time of our inspection.
-Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Additional limits to inspection The property was unoccupied and unfurnished at the time of inspection with fitted floor coverings throughout.
+The services were not tested.
+No access was possible to the underbuilding area.
+The roof void inspection was restricted due to contents and insulation material.
+A restricted view of the roof, chimney and upper walls was available from ground level only.
+We are unable to comment on any areas which were either inaccessible or unexposed.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.
-No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or in neighbouring properties.
+No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.
 It should be appreciated that the Home Report inspection is a non- disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.